LibrariesHacked/library-carpentry-bristol/README.md

 Structure of workshops
 ----------------------

-We have structured each of the 3 workshops to include a variety of exercises:
+The modules include a variety of exercises:

 - **Teaching**.
 Usually presentations to listen to.
 If anything doesn't make sense to you then feel free to interupt so we can clarify.
 There are no stupid questions!
 - **Group exercises**.
-Chances to work within your groups on diuscussion tasks.
+Chances to work within your groups on discussion tasks.
 We'll always feedback to the wider group.
 - **Exercises**.
 Individual exercises.
 This is in the sense that you are likely to be completing tasks on your own devices, but we encourage using those around you to collaborate.
 We'll also come round and visit each group.

-The workshops tend to include a group exercise to act as an icebreaker, and establish current knowledge, then a presentation, and then the exercises.

 Sometimes you will fall behind.
 If you do, alert us and we can slow the pace.
 Your issue may be specific to your computer.
 Computers are stupid, can frustrate, and as you all have different machines it can be tricky to resolve problems.
 Please be patient, particularly if your issue is local.
 Stepping outside and taking a gulp of fresh air always helps.